Merry Christmas and

 Our books

 As small children, Beatrice Humphreys and her sisters face an uncertain future when their father dies, leaving them challenged by the harsh realities of growing up in the northern mill town of Failsworth in the early 1900's.
+This is a true story of the family's life based on Beatrice's collection of postcards kept in an old album, backed by historical fact.

 Despite a childhood strewn with happiness and despair, Beatrice finally overcomes adversity to discover herself and finally, true love.

+We all live in a box of time, but then so has everyone else throughout history.
 What if time now and time then exists side by side, as if it were happening laterally?
 The same space in existence, just people in different boxes of time?
 A continuous loop of reality, and the past and present meshing into one?
+Do we get the chance to glimpse through the gossamer veil when our boxes overlap?

 It has often been said that we should be careful what we wish for; the grass is not always greener next door.

-A chance meeting sets two girls towards a destiny neither would have expected
+A chance meeting sets two girls towards a destiny neither would have expected.

 Writers spread the words that many dreamers sow,